Fire!!: The Centennial Anniversary of the 1926 Harlem Renaissance Literary Magazine

 Our Ancestors Were Messy: Podcast Listening Guide

-• Invite students to listen to one or both of the episodes below.
+• Students are invited to swap a week's reading to listen to one or both of the episodes below.

-• Students should take notes either in a notecatcher, in the reading group, or in a personal location.
+• Students should take notes either in social annotations of the course's reading group or in a personal, physical location.

 BEFORE Listening